naztronaut/RaspberryPi-Website-Uptime-Monitor/README.md

 You can also update the database manually.
 You can also edit the `initCron.py` file and add a new method or edit an old one with your Cron settings and re-run the `initCron.py` script.
 I will add a way to programmatically update your settings in the future.

+## Flask

+Web service end points have been created with Flask that can be connected to via a frontend web application or a simple Post request.
+The end points are still being built.
+The information below will help you get the flask app started as well as understand some of the basic endpoints.
+Most end points return JSON, some may return basic text.
+More details below.

 ### Run Flask APP

 **Note:** _The flask app is still under construction.
 So far, a few web service end points have been created.
 More will be added._